frankburgs/main/notes/notes_network.md

 - A device can have up to 65,536 ports.

 - Host (end) devices : Located at end or edge of network.
 Typically host network applications (web, e-mail)
-- Network protocols : There are thousands but they all do the same 3 things,security, encryption, authentication, transportation.

 - Network management: connection, link aggregation, troubleshooting.
 - Lower Ghz better over longer distance for wifi.